 Immediately prior to the completion of this offering, our authorized share capital will be changed into US\$500,000 divided into 25,000,000,000 shares with a par value of US\$0.00002 each, comprising of (i) 23,614,698,720 class A ordinary shares, (ii) 885,301,280 class B ordinary shares, and (iii) 500,000,000 undesignated shares, of such class or classes (however designated) as our board of directors may determine in accordance with our post-offering memorandum and articles of association.
 Immediately prior to the completion of this offering, all of our issued and outstanding preferred shares and ordinary shares will be converted into, and/or re-designated and re-classified, as class A ordinary shares on a one-for-one basis, save and except that the 885,301,280 shares held by Propitious Global Holdings Limited will be converted into, and/or re-designated and re-classified as, class B ordinary shares.
 Following such conversion and/or re-designation, we will have 2,179,136,855 class A ordinary shares issued and outstanding and 885,301,280 class B ordinary shares issued and outstanding.
-Following completion of this offering, we will have 2,497,136,855 class A ordinary shares issued and outstanding and 885,301,280 class B ordinary shares issued and outstanding and outstanding and outstanding prior to the completion of the offering are and will be fully paid, and all of our shares to be issued in the offering will be issued as fully paid.
+Following completion of this offering, we will have 2,497,136,855 class A ordinary shares issued and outstanding and 885,301,280 class B ordinary shares issued and outstanding, assuming the underwriters do not exercise the option to purchase additional ADSs.
+All of our shares issued and outstanding prior to the completion of the offering are and will be fully paid, and all of our shares to be issued in the offering will be issued as fully paid.